 - Successfully pass a criminal history and fingerprint check

-The CASA Program provides 30 hours of program-specific training and 12 hours of YWCA core training to prepare you for the role.
+The CASA Program provides 30 hours of program-specific training to prepare you for the role.
 The application, interview, and training are part of an ongoing mutual screening process to ensure the role is a good fit all around.
 After successful completion of the training, CASA volunteers are sworn in by the court as Guardians ad litem.

-If you want to learn more about volunteer opportunities with the CASA Program contact Katie Benzel, our Volunteer Specialist at 360-906-9142 or email@example.com.
+If you want to learn more about volunteer opportunities with the CASA Program contact Cheryl White, our Volunteer Program Manager at firstname.lastname@example.org.